Oceanic-Bannerlord-Official/OCEAdmin.Panel/README.md

 This is the source code for the optional admin panel handler on the server-side.
 You do not need to concern yourself with this repository if you're a server host.

-Refer to the original repository if you're not interested in code. https://github.com/Oceanic-Bannerlord-Official
+Refer to the original repository if you're not interested in compiling code.

+https://github.com/Oceanic-Bannerlord-Official